SonuThapaMagar/To-Do-App/README.md

 - React Js

 # Conclusion
-This React + Vite TODO List App provides a way to manage tasks with features like adding, editing, and deleting tasks.
+This TODO List App provides a way to manage tasks with features like adding, editing, and deleting tasks.
 Whether you're keeping track of daily activities or long-term goals, this app helps streamline your workflow.
 Feel free to enhance it further with additional features like authentication, drag-and-drop functionality, or cloud storage integration.